History of Ukrainian literature: Executed Renaissance and aftermath

-However, most of the representatives of this wave of Ukrainian revival died during the Civil War, the Holodomor of 1932–33, Red Terror, and the Bolshevik repressions of the Great Purge of the 1930s.
+Most representatives of the post-revolutionary wave of Ukrainian revival died during the Civil War, the Holodomor of 1932–33, Red Terror, and the Bolshevik repressions of the Great Purge of the 1930s.
 In 1938–1954, about 240 Ukrainian writers were repressed, although many of them were supporters of the Soviet government, fought for it, and became writers after the revolution.
 Some of them were shot, some died in prison, and the fate of some of them remained unknown after the arrests.
 The poet M. Rylsky, recognized by the Soviet authorities, was arrested and spent 10 years in the camps on charges of participating in a mythical Ukrainian military organization.
-Ostap Vyshnya, G. Kosynka, M. Zerov, M. Kulish, Y. Pluzhnyk, and M. Semenko were shot.
+H. Kosynka, M. Zerov, M. Kulish, Y. Pluzhnyk, and M. Semenko were shot.
 M. Khvylovy, who tried to save many comrades, committed suicide.
 The Experimental Theater "Berezil" was also banned, and its head – the world-famous director Les Kurbas – was arrested and shot.
 This generation of writers in the history of Ukrainian literature has become known as – "Executed Renaissance."

+As a result of government repressions, the period between 1933 and 1941 saw a decline of literary activity in Ukraine.
+Most works produced during that time followed the line of official propaganda, and many of them had to be rewritten in order to comply with the officially imposed doctrine of Socialist realism.
+Notable authors of that period included Andriy Malyshko, Leonid Pervomayskiy, Natan Rybak etc. Following the disbandment of Berezil Theatre, Ukrainian troupes were also employed for the purpose of political agitation.
+The most prominent Ukrainian author of drama works during that time was Oleksandr Korniychuk.

+WW2 and aftermath

+As a result of the Second World War, Soviet authorities were forced to make certain concessions to Ukrainian authors and increase their artistic freedom.
+Among figures which reemerged on the Ukrainian literary scene during that time was Ukrainian writer Ostap Vyshnya.
+However, soon after the war's end, a new wave of repressions started after accusations of "Ukrainian nationalism" were made against many authors.
+A new generation of Ukrainian literators became prominent after the war, with Oles Honchar and Mykhailo Stelmakh being among its most notable authors.
+During that period, Kharkiv lost its role as the centre of Ukrainian literary development.
+In Lviv, local literary circles were dominated by loyalist authors such as Iryna Vilde and Stepan Tudor.

-Despite the rigid framework of the Soviet-style style of socialist realism, Ukrainian writers managed to create literature that has not lost its relevance today.
+Despite the rigid framework of the Soviet style of Socialist realism, Ukrainian writers managed to create literature that has not lost its relevance today.
 These are, first of all, works by P. Tychyna, M. Rylsky, V. Sosiura, O. Dovzhenko, O. Honchar and others.